sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A target endpoint is an "endpoint under assessment" (even if it is not actively under assessment at all times) or "endpoint of interest".
 Every endpoint that is not specifically designated as an excluded endpoint is a target endpoint.
 A target endpoint is not part of a SACM domain unless it contains a SACM component (e.g. a SACM component that publishes collection results coming from an internal collector).

-: A target endpoint is similar to a device that is a Target of Evaluation (TOE) as defined in Common Criteria.
+: A target endpoint is similar to a device that is a Target of Evaluation (TOE) as defined in Common Criteria and as referenced by {{RFC4949}.

+: In respect to {{RFC4949}} a target endpoint is an information system and therefore a composite that is a system entity composed of system components or system entities, respectively.

 Target Endpoint Characterization Record: